Avogadro/avogadro.cc/developer/to_do_for_11.md

         -   Use QDesktopServices to obtain temporarily location so it doesn't matter if the files are not in the same dir
         -   Convert the files so they all have the same format (e.g. pdb, required for packmol)
     -   Text editor for experts with syntax highlighting
-        -   Simple parser for this text to give \#atoms/volume hints
+        -   Simple parser for this text to give \
         -   If there is time left: A simple 3D widget with a preview of all described volumes in wireframe might be nice to identify problems early
 -   Gromacs extension
     -   Generate input files